 Bill Gates himself said that “We all need people who will give us feedback.
 That’s how we improve.” and there’s so much truth in that statement.
 Employee feedback helps us grow and develop in our professional ones.
-Without feedback, especially if you don't preach employee appreciation, it’s impossible to know how you can improve, where you might be going wrong, and how effective your efforts truly are.
+Without feedback, if you don't preach employee appreciation, it’s impossible to know how you can improve, where you are going wrong in employee's eye, and how effective your efforts are.

 Giving feedback to your employees can help you lower your employee turnover rates.
 Also, this simple action can help you reduce the cost of employee disengagement.
 Giving positive feedback to your employees is perceived as a clear sign of a healthy employee experience.

 Not only are employee incentive programs necessary to increase employee engagement; giving feedback to your employees is also a crucial part of it.

 - They think employees might start to relax and perform weaker if they think they're doing well.